becodeorg/free2code/2.CSS/3.POSITIONING/readme.md

 ## The CSS Box Model

 There is one thing that the `block` and `inline` elements have in common - and that is the `CSS Box Model`.
 What is that I hear you say, another box?
 Yep, well not really - it's still the same box we were talking about earlier.
-Let's take a closer look at what is included in this so-called _"box"_.
+Let's take a close look at what is included in this so-called _"box"_.

 While it maybe sounds and looks complicated, it's easy to understand.
 This box model is used to calculate how much space there is between/inside each element or if needed, to add a border around the element.